dvfrancis/craftr/TESTING.md

 ## Browser Compatibility

-The following browsers have been used to test the website (screenshots taken from a Windows desktop setup for a clearer view - there is no Windows version of Safari):
+The website has been tested on the following browsers:

 ### Google Chrome

 <details>
-<summary>Click here to view in Google Chrome</summary>
+<summary>Click here for a preview of the home page in Google Chrome</summary>

 ![Website in Google Chrome](documentation/validation/browsers/preview-in-google-chrome.webp)
 </details>